-ENCOURAGE THOROUGH AND METICULOUS WORK

-October 23, 1961
+ENCOURAGE THOROUGH AND METICULOUS WORK October 23, 1961

 Your present conference has been very successful.
 Comrade Hu Yaobang made a good summary of the work done by the Youth League over the past few years, and I agree with it.
 At a meeting of the Secretariat of the Party Central Committee, I said that, on the whole, we had kept to the correct line in the past few years.
 We have achieved a great deal but also made many mistakes.
 We should draw lessons from our mistakes and take these lessons seriously.
 You are not being held responsible for the mistakes made in those years.
-Comrade Yaobang said that you should be held partly responsible for the tendency towards effecting a premature leap towards Communism.
-As the Youth League organizations at all levels have been working hard under the leadership of the Party committees at various levels over the years, as have all the Party organizations, it is not for you to bear the major responsibility for the mistakes and shortcomings.
+Comrade Yaobang said that you should be held partly responsible for the tendency towards effecting a premature leap towards Communism.182 As the Youth League organizations at all levels have been working hard under the leadership of the Party committees at various levels over the years, as have all the Party organizations, it is not for you to bear the major responsibility for the mistakes and shortcomings.
 However, it will be to your benefit to look into them.
 Anyway, the Youth League should keep in mind the lessons drawn by the Party.

-At this conference, you have had more discussions on how the Youth League should do its work, and some questions in this connection have been clarified.
+At this conference, you have had more discussion on how the Youth League should do its work, and some questions in this connection have been clarified.
 Now I should like to raise a question concerning the leadership of the Youth League.
 As has been done in the past few years and confirmed at this conference, the work of the Youth League organizations comprises no more than two aspects.
 One, under the leadership of the Party committees at the corresponding levels, to take an active part in various kinds of work of the Party and the state; two, do their own specific work.
 The Youth League should have its own system of leadership.
-This point was not made very clear in the past, and it is best to make it clear at this time.
-For instance, in carrying out a directive given by the Central Committee of the Youth
+This point was not made very clear in the past, and it is best to make is clear at this time.
+For instance, in carrying out a directive given by the Central Committee of the Youth League, Youth League committees at various levels should consult with Party committees at the corresponding levels so that the latter can make unified arrangements as to when and how to implement this directive in light of local conditions.
+In this way the League's system of leadership can be combined with the Party's unified leadership.